ChristineKarimi/myDiary/README.md

 # Mini Diary

-An application that allows users living their best lives to share their experiences and adventures with their online friends.
-Keep in touch with their fellow fun loving friends and recommend fun activities or places to other people.
+An application that allows users living their best lives to share their experiences and adventures with their online friends keep in touch with their fellow fun loving friends and recommend fun activities or places to other people.

 #### Author: Chris